Partner and Global Managing Director, IDEO Ventures

-Diego Rodriguez is a partner at IDEO, a founding professor at the Hasso Plattner Institute of Design at Stanford University (the d.school), and an Entrepreneur-in-Residence at Harvard Business School, and a Visiting Scientist at the MIT Media Lab.
+Diego Rodriguez is a senior partner at IDEO, a founding professor at the Stanford d.school, an Entrepreneur-in-Residence Emeritus at Harvard Business School, and a Visiting Scientist at the MIT Media Lab.

-Diego is committed to helping grow future innovators.
-At the Stanford d.school, Diego created a new paradigm for active learning with his class Creating Infectious Action.
-As an Entrepreneur-in-Residence at Harvard Business School—commuting periodically to Boston from California—he advises students on opportunities involving intra- and entrepreneurship, works with HBS professors on topics around innovation, and collaborates with the Harvard innovation lab.
-He is also a Research Affiliate at the MIT Media Lab.
+A dedicated educator, Diego is committed to growing future innovators.
+At Stanford, he created a new paradigm for active learning with his class Creating Infectious Action.
+As an Entrepreneur-in-Residence at Harvard Business School, he advised students on startups, worked with professors on innovation-related topics, and collaborated with the Harvard Innovation Lab.